ygaurav410/Law-Advisor-Chatbot/README.md

 - Implemented response parsing, cleanup, and fallback handling for unreliable model output
 - Built a local chunk-based retrieval system for grounded responses
 - Designed a multi-page frontend instead of a single demo interface
+- Added WSGI and Gunicorn support so the app can run in a hosted environment without code changes

 ---